It all began with Sawdust

 The company is playing a major role in the relicensing of nuclear plants.
 In June 2001, the company’s Arkansas Nuclear One Unit One plant received a new lease on life as the plant was licensed to operate until 2034.
 This is a major achievement for Entergy and not only contributes to the company’s power needs, but its other initiatives as well.
 In addition, other Entergy nuclear plants now are seeking relicensing, and the company now offers license renewal services across the nuclear industry.
 Adding another 20 years to each plant’s operating license makes sense because nuclear energy is now the lowest cost way to generate electricity – without emitting any air pollutants or greenhouse gases that may worsen climate change.

 In 2013 the company announced plans to close Vermont Yankee at the end of 2014.
 Vermont Yankee was removed from the grid Dec.
 29, 2014, marking the end of 42 years of safe, secure and reliable operations.
 In the years since then, Entergy has followed a strategy to reduce risks and shrink the footprint of the Entergy Wholesale Commodities merchant nuclear power business.
 In 2015, the company announced plans to permanently close the Pilgrim Nuclear Power Station no later than 2019.
 In December 2016, the Federal Energy Regulatory Commission approved Entergy’s sale of FitzPatrick to Exelon, and Entergy announced plans to close Palisades Power Plant on Oct.
 1, 2018.
 Finally, in January 2017, the company announced that after more than four decades of providing New York state with clean, safe and reliable electricity, we will close the Indian Point Energy Center Unit 2 in 2020 and Unit 3 in 2021.
 The early and orderly shutdown is part of a settlement under which New York state agreed to drop legal challenges and support renewal of the operating licenses for Indian Point.
+In March 2017 Entergy completed the sale of FitzPatrick to Exelon.

 In 2007, the NRC granted the company the early site permit for a second nuclear unit at Grand Gulf in Port Gibson, Miss.
 An early site permit certifies that the site is suitable for a new nuclear unit and resolves many safety and environmental issues related to the site.